GaoLabXDU/HiSV/README.md

 ```

 # Usage
 HiSV requires two input files, a tumor Hi-C data and a reference length file.
 HISV supports three types of Hi-C data as input including matrix file, bam file and fastq file.
 When Hi-C data are fastq files, you can use the shell script fastqtobam.sh to generate bam file.
-This step requires the installation of SAMtools (https://github.com/samtools/samtools), BWA-MEM(https://github.com/lh3/bwa) and HiCExplorer(https://github.com/deeptools/HiCExplorer).
+This step requires the installation of BWA-MEM(https://github.com/lh3/bwa) and HiCExplorer(https://github.com/deeptools/HiCExplorer).
 HiSV results consist of two files including intra-chromosomal SV events and inter-chromosomal translocation events.

 ## Ruuning command
 ```